 Guide To Mattress Coils: Coil Count, Types And Gauge

-Coils are an essential part of the mattress.
+Coils are an essential part of a mattress.
 Most buyers know that they affect firmness, sinking into a mattress, its durability, motion transfer, and plenty of other important characteristics.
 Sleep experts note that people often ask questions like "What is a good coil count for a Queen mattress?", “Should I choose thicker coils?” or “Are pocketed coils better than connected coils?” but it is pretty hard to explain how the whole system works.
 There is nothing impossible, though.

 In fact, there are 3 most important criteria to consider: mattress coil count, type of coil, and coil gauge.
 Let’s take a look at each of them in more detail.